XavierPurcell/ImageStencil/README.md

 Control transparency

-Can drag and drop image anywhere, on the page.
+Can drag and drop image anywhere on the page.